CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ## **Pausing and Unpausing PegKeepers**

-In this context, 'killing' refers to either pausing or unpausing PegKeepers.
-When the Regulator is 'killed,' it means that the Regulator contract restricts the PegKeeper from performing one or both of the following actions: providing or withdrawing crvUSD.
-Both actions, providing and withdrawing, can be killed separately.
-For example, the Regulator can kill the permission to provide any additional crvUSD to pools but can keep the withdrawing action "unkilled" so that it is still possible to load off debt.
+In this context, **"killing"** refers to either **pausing or unpausing PegKeepers**.
+When the Regulator is "killed," it means the contract **restricts the PegKeeper from performing one or both of the following actions: providing or withdrawing crvUSD.** Both actions, providing and withdrawing, can be killed separately.
+For example, the Regulator can kill the permission to provide any additional crvUSD to pools but keep the withdrawing action "unkilled" so that it is still possible to unload debt.

-Only `admin` and `emergency_admin` are allowed to kill.
+Only the `admin` and `emergency_admin` are able to kill.
 The former is the Curve DAO, and the latter is the EmergencyDAO.

 ### `is_killed`